Finance

 Improve Your Credit Score

-If you’ve ever applied for a credit card, a home loan or personal finance you’re already aware of the importance of a good credit score.
-The same conditions apply for companies they too must have a good business credit score – if not your options for finance from tier-one lenders, i.e., banks, are limited.
+If you’ve ever applied for a credit card, a home loan or personal finance, you’re already aware of the importance of a good credit score.
+The same conditions apply for companies.
+They, too, must have a good business credit score – if not, your options for finance from tier-one lenders, i.e., banks, are limited.

-Invest Your Own Cash
+Invest Your Cash

 Putting some of your cash on the line is one way to increase your chance of success when applying for a business loan.
-Typically, lenders favor applicants who have at least a 25% equity stake in the company that they are applying on behalf of.
+Typically, lenders favour applicants who have at least a 25% equity stake in the company that they are applying on behalf of.
 And, being able to put some of your own money down will mean that you can borrow less and will start your business off in less debt.

 Rent Your Premises